Latest Posts

 7. Let the blanks sit in the resin for twice as long as the vacuum was running.

-9. Put the blanks in the over at 190-200 degrees until the resin has solidified.
+9. Put the blanks in the oven at 190-200 degrees until the resin has solidified.
 For the average pen blank this takes around an hour and a half, but the thicker the wood, the longer it will take.
 You can very carefully peek into the tinfoil to check for liquid and then put it back into the oven while still warm.
 If the wood cools, it will not cure properly.

 10. Remove the blanks from the oven and let them cool completely.
 Your stabilized pen blank is ready!